EdelweissFE/EdelweissFE/README.md

 # EdelweissFE: A light-weight, platform-independent, parallel finite element framework.

-## Important: This project has been moved to our new organization Edelweiss Numerics:
+# Important: This project has been moved to our new organization Edelweiss Numerics
 please visit (https://github.com/Edelweiss-Numerics)

 <p align="center">